flowplayer/api-docs/source/includes/_workspace.md

-# Site
+# Workspace

-## Get Site (NOT IMPLEMENTED)
+## Get Workspace (NOT IMPLEMENTED)

-Endpoint for fetching infomation about one single Site
+Endpoint for fetching infomation about one single Workspace

-> Endpoint for fetching infomation about one single Site
+> Endpoint for fetching infomation about one single Workspace

 ```shell
 curl "TBD"